 - Small handful of fresh basil leaves roughly torn

-- ¼ tsp Vegeta or ½ tsp of your favourite vegetable bouillon powder
+- ¼ teaspoon Vegeta or ½ teaspoon of your favourite vegetable bouillon powder

 - black pepper to taste